MOTIVATIONAL & KEYNOTE SPEAKER

 I am a motivational and public speaker who specialises in after dinner and conference keynote presentations.

 Each talk will be tailored for you using awe-inspiring imagery and footage from my expeditions and life in the military.

 Please see the list of a few of my past clients and should you need any references, do not hesitate to get in touch and I will endeavour to get you that reference.

 So why are my presentations of relevance to you?

 I have found that my talks are in high demand across all fields of business and at all levels, from medical reps right up to the Board of Directors of Diageo Plc as well as Johnson and Johnson.
-It’s a well known fact that business in this day and age constantly need to be able to adapt and change, especially now that BREXIT is right upon us, never mind the fact that well will have a new Prime Minister in the weeks to come.
+It’s a well known fact that business in this day and age constantly needs to be able to adapt and change, especially now that BREXIT is right upon us.

 The themes of resilience, overcoming adversity and team work, come out naturally in my talks and helps the audiences and the business learn these tools.